You are here

 $19,700 (includes lunch)

-Annual Giving makes up the difference between the tuition charged for a Rossman education and the true cost to educate each student.
-We strive for 100% parent participation in our Annual Giving campaign.
-This year, tuition, fees and other income will cover only 93% of our operating budget, leaving an additional $1,800 per student to be raised through Annual Giving.
-Learn more about Annual Giving here.
+Gifts to The Annual Fund make up the difference between the tuition charged for a Rossman education and the true cost to educate each student.
+We strive for 100% parent participation in our Annual Fund campaign.
+This year, tuition, fees and other income will cover only 93% of our operating budget, leaving an additional $1,900 per student to be raised through gifts to The Annual Fund.
+Learn more about The Annual Fund here.

 - Books and Supplemental Materials Fee — for consumable supplies provided by the school, such as workbooks, paperback books, notebooks, assignment notebook, art supplies, technology supplies, and calculators ($100-$300 per child annually, varies by grade)